quoideneuf/METRORails2015/README.md

 ## Overview
 In this workshop we will work on building a basic Ruby on Rails app that we can run on our laptops using the built-in Rails development webserver.
-Some of the topic we'll attempt to cover in this workshop are:
+Some of the topics we'll attempt to cover in this workshop are:

 * managing Ruby Gems using Bundler
 * the Rake automation tool